KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/ws3-create/1create.md

 1. You now have a repository!
 Notice you're automatically on 'master' branch.
 Click the green **Clone or download** button and copy the link by clicking on the <span class="octicon octicon-clippy"></span> button.

-1. Open your terminal and navigate to "CodingAndCocktails/session3" folder in your home directory.
-    {% hint style='tip' %}
-You can check what folder you're in by typing `pwd` <i class="fa fa-share fa-rotate-180"></i>.
-Then use the `cd` commands to navigate the file system.
-You can navigate up a directory by using `cd ..`.
-    {% endhint %}

-1. In the "session3" folder, type `git clone` and paste the link to your repository that you copied in the previous step.
+1. In your terminal, navigate to the "CodingAndCocktails/session3" folder.
+Type `git clone` and paste the link to your repository that you copied in the previous step.
 Press `Enter`.
 Your terminal will look like this
    ```
 **[terminal]
 **[prompt LadyDev@Coding&Cocktails]**[path  ~/CodingAndCocktails/session3]
 **[delimiter λ ]**[command git clone https://github.com/kcwit/MyFirstRepo.git]
 Cloning into 'MyFirstRepo'...
+remote: Enumerating objects: 3, done.
-remote: Counting objects: 3, done.
+remote: Counting objects: 100% (3/3), done.
 remote: Total 3 (delta 0), reused 0 (delta 0), pack-reused 0
 Unpacking objects: 100% (3/3), done.
    ```

-1. Type `ls` <i class="fa fa-share fa-rotate-180"></i>.
+1. List out the folders in "session3" directory.
 You should see a new folder named "MyFirstRepo".

-1. Open a file explorer to view your progress by using the following command for your OS and press `Enter`.
-You may want to inspect files in the file explorer to help reinforce concepts throughout the worksheet.
-   {% codetabs name="Mac", type="bash" -%}
-open .
-   {%- language name="Windows", type="bash" -%}
-start .
-   {%- endcodetabs %}
-   {% hint style='info' %}
-Chromebook users - you will use the built in file viewer.
-You will also not see the name of the branch automatically display in the terminal.
-   {% endhint %}

-1. In the terminal, navigate into the directory by typing `cd MyFirstRepo` <i class="fa fa-share fa-rotate-180"></i>.
-Notice your terminal now contains the name of the branch 'master'.
+Navigate into "MyFirstRepo" and notice your terminal now contains the name of the branch 'master'.
    {% hint style='tip' %}
 Don't forget to use Tab completion to make typing in the terminal easier!
    {% endhint %}

-1. Type `ls -al` <i class="fa fa-share fa-rotate-180"></i>.
+1. List all the files, including the hidden ones, to see the files Git creates for you.
 You should see the following files
    ```
 **[terminal]
 **[prompt LadyDev@Coding&Cocktails]**[path  ~/CodingAndCocktails/session3/MyFirstRepo (master)]